8ctopus/sciter-demo/README.md

 # sciter demo

-This is a [sciter](https://sciter.com/) js demo app built from multiple sciter samples.
+This is a [sciter.js](https://sciter.com/) demo app built from multiple sciter samples.

 It showcases some of the sciter features I find interesting, namely:
 - components: buttons, checkboxes, ...
-- javacript
+- javascript
 - themes

 ## sciter examples used: